Israel's Peres won Nobel prize but his Mideast peace dream remained elusive

 Nevertheless, during his last years, the last of Israel's founding fathers saw a rise in his popularity among Israelis.
 He used the presidency as a pulpit for advocating peace and maintained an active public schedule, encouraging Middle East diplomacy and technological innovation.

-He is also known for his stewardship of the Peres Center for Peace, a non-governmental organisation focused on building closer ties with the Palestinians, improving healthcare and developing local economies.
+He is also known for his stewardship of the Peres Center for Peace, a non-governmental organization focused on building closer ties with the Palestinians, improving healthcare and developing local economies.

 Earlier this month, after a series of health scares including a mild heart attack, Peres received an artificial pacemaker.